tomekwojcik/libosxnotify/README.md

 ## Why?

-It all started as an idea to practice writing Python extensions in C. Then
-@lukaszkorecki suggested to support FFI so this code can be used in languages other than Python.

-The idea is to allow scripts to display notifications without relying on third party binaries.
+It all started as an idea to practice writing Python extensions in C. Then [@lukaszkorecki](https://github.com/lukaszkorecki) suggested to support FFI so this code can be used in languages other than Python.
+The idea was to allow scripts to display notifications without relying on calling third party binaries.

+In time, the idea evolved to become a shared library which can be used by other programs (e.g. the supplied `osxnotify` program) that want to display notifications.

 ## Requirements